jvw01/monocular-vo/README.md

 ## Running the pipeline
 To run the pipeline, perform the following steps:
-1. Install the anaconda environment from the provided environment.yml file:
+1. Navigate to the base directory of the repo (where this readme is also located) and install the anaconda environment from the provided environment.yml file:

 ```bash
 conda env create -f environment.yml